-Phase one of the project involved a desktop analysis of these hazards where we utilized our original suite of geohazard vulnerability tools.
-Phase two allowed us to execute field verification of slopes and water crossings identified by previous analysis discovered in Phase One.
+Phase One of the project involved a remote desktop analysis of these hazards, in which WSB utilized their suite of geohazard vulnerability tools.
+Phase Two involved field verification of slopes and water crossings, as identified through remote modeling analyses performed in Phase One.

-We implemented a high-resolution Geographic Information System (GIS) model to objectively identify risk and prioritize sites for field confirmation.
-The field assessments helped validate the model’s predictive capabilities.
+WSB implemented a high-resolution Geographic Information System (GIS) model to objectively identify risk and prioritize sites for field confirmation.
+Field assessments validated the models’ predictive capabilities.
 Repair solutions were outlined for sites with the highest risk ranking regarding preliminary slope and water crossings.